JohnAlcaraz02/Calculator/README.md

 ![image](https://github.com/user-attachments/assets/6cb9e02a-3856-497d-baa6-b297b1c54f17)

 ---
 ## 👥 Team Members:

 - Alcaraz, John
 - Bulanadi, Sophia Loureine
 - Comia, Ian Emmanuel
 - Niepes, Marc Vergel

+---
+## 📃 Acknowledgement

+We would like to express our deepest gratitude to Ms. Fatima Marie Agdon, our Advanced Object-Oriented Programming professor, for her unwavering support, guidance, and dedication throughout the course.
+Her expertise and encouragement have been instrumental in the completion of this project.
+We are also sincerely thankful to our families for their endless support, understanding, and motivation that inspired us to give our best.
+Lastly, we would like to thank our classmates for their camaraderie, collaboration, and shared learning experiences that enriched our journey in this course.

+This project would not have been possible without the collective support of all these individuals.
+Thank you.